nghaninn/thales-airlab-springboot/README.md

 >1.
 Kafka topic / SNS SQS
 >2.
 Beautiful UI
+>3.
+And more...

 ## Your feedback about the tech challenge and what you have learnt from it (please do at least one element which is new to you, and explain it to us)

 >1.
 Springboot: Ease of editing and testing locally.
 >2.
 Immediate test response.
 >3.
-Requires deeper knowledge and CICD integration.
+Requires deeper knowledge and external services needs to be integrated.
+>4.
+Manually configure CICD integration.

 ## How would you work differently if this was not a test but a two week sprint.